Klimov RD-33

-The Klimov RD-33 is a turbofan jet engine for a lightweight fighter jet that is the primary engine for the Mikoyan MiG-29 and CAC/PAC JF-17 Thunder.
+The Klimov RD-33 is a turbofan jet engine for a lightweight fighter jet and which is the primary engine for the Mikoyan MiG-29 and CAC/PAC JF-17 Thunder.
 It was developed in OKB-117 led by S. P. Izotov (now OAO Klimov) from 1968 with production starting in 1981.
 Previous generations of Russian supersonic fighters such as the MiG-21 and MiG-23 used turbojets, but western fighters such as the F-111 and F-4K introduced the use of afterburning turbofans in the 1960s which were more efficient.

 The RD-33 was the first afterburning turbofan engine produced by the Klimov company of Russia in the 8000 to 9000 kgf thrust class.
 It features a modular twin-shaft design with individual parts that can be replaced separately.

 Variants

 In early 1970s the RD-33 was selected for new light fighter jet, later becoming Mikoyan MiG-29, the other option was Tumansky R-67-300.
 Years of development has built an extensive engine family.
 A newly designed thrust vectoring nozzle (TVN) is now available.
 New models of the RD-33 family include BARK digital monitoring and control systems.
 Repair and maintenance of RD-33 engines takes advantage of an information and diagnostics system (IDS).